This article will help you install Provider Connectivity Assurance.

 Getting Started

-In the Download Portal, follow the installation guide steps to obtain the tar archive for the provider-connectivity-assurance installation asset.
+In the Download Portal, follow the Installation Guide to obtain the tar archive for the provider-connectivity-assurance installation asset.

 If you are running Provider Connectivity Assurance using IPv6, you must choose a version of the software that is for dual stack.
 For example, version 25.7.7-1-dual-stack